-According to Statista, over 45% of webmasters in the world choose WordPress to start a blog or a website because they’ve heard professional webmasters say that WordPress is SEO-friendly.
+According to W3Techs, over 43.2% of webmasters in the world choose WordPress to start a blog or a website because they’ve heard professional webmasters say that WordPress is SEO-friendly.

 Yes!
 WordPress makes websites SEO-friendly by generating code that follows the best practices of SEO.
 However, you need to do lots of effort if you want to achieve your SEO efforts faster and easier.

 This article shall provide you with several steps you need to take to optimize your WordPress SEO properly.

 We were once at the stage you’re at.
 Thus, we know how hard it is to optimize SEO on WordPress.
 It requires technical skills and patience.
 You may even quit if don’t see the result of your effort.

 We assure you that the result will pay off in a fold by following the non-complicated doings including the tips, tricks, and hacks shown below.